 - The Adaptive (Specific) Immune System– This is the part of our immune system that develops over time and involves a great deal of specificity.
 These are the more highly trained cells of the immune system and include our B cells (immunoglobulins come from B cells) and T cells.
 B stands for Bone Marrow and T stands for Thymus, which is simply where they each get their advanced training.
 The adaptive immune system is how we more easily fight off invaders after being exposed previously, it is why vaccinations work, and it is these immune cells, IgG or IgA or IgE antibodies, that we look to for certain foods or body parts that the immune system may be overreacting to.

 Whew.
 Okay.
 We did it.
-That is the basics and it is from there that we can identify what food and lifestyle choices increase or decrease our immune function.
-The specific jobs of the immune can be impacted as can the various layers.
+That is the basics and it is from there that we can identify what food and lifestyle choices increase or decrease our specific immune functions and layers.
+The specific jobs of the immune system can be impacted as can the various layers by the outside world.
 Our immune function is dynamic and the food and lifestyle choices we make directly impact it.
 Some things decrease its effectiveness making them important to remove.
 Other things enhance how they function making them important to add.

 You can skip below to the lovely infographics if you want the lists.
 Otherwise keep reading if you want the why.